ZoltanNyaradi/work-schedule/README.md

 ### Edit Schedule

 This section is only available for superusers.
-They can add or edit shift with the edit button.
-And delete with the delete button.
+They can add or edit shift with the edit button and delete with the delete button.

 ![Edit Schedule](documentation/README/edit-schedule.png)